 The OSD Settings screen enables the user to adjust the height of the OSD screen on the monitor and the position of it.
 The position can be adjusted both horizontally, as well as vertically.
-Press <o> from the Settings menu (above) to open the OSD
+Press <0> from the Settings menu (page 15) to open the OSD